 Graduation announcements and time/place cards are available in the bookstore for $8.99 plus tax per package of five.

 Honors for undergraduate students are computed based on the anticipated cumulative grade point average at the end of the Fall 2019 semester (Summa Cum Laude: 3.95 – 4.0, Magna Cum Laude: 3.75 – 3.94, Cum Laude: 3.5 – 3.74).
 Honors calculations are based on the cumulative GPA from the official transcript, which is truncated at the thousandths place.
 The GPA on the student transcript in Self-Service is truncated at the hundredths place.
 (Example: A GPA that appears as 3.75 in Self-Service might be a 3.749 on the official transcript.)

 Who receives a diploma at Commencement?

-Who receives a diploma on December 9?
 Only students who have met all obligations (parking tickets, financial, academic, testing, library, etc.) receive diplomas.
-Please check with the appropriate offices by December 2.
+Please check with the appropriate offices no later than one week before Commencement.

 Students enrolled in traditional undergraduate programs who borrowed federal loans are required to complete federal loan counseling.
 A Student Financial Services representative will contact students with information regarding requirements for loan counseling.
 Students with questions may contact Kimberly Harness at 423.975.8050 or Amanda Sheppard at 423.461.8967.